site-of-grace/FEC/README.md

    ```
 2. Navigate to the root directory of the project.
    ```
-   cd project-atelier
+   cd FEC
    ```
 3. Install the dependencies with npm.
    ```
    npm install
    ```
-4. Start the server with npm.
+4. Build the Frontend and Serve with npm.
    ```
+   npm run build
-   npm start
+   npm run start
    ```
 5. Open your browser and go to http://localhost:3000 to view the app.